lsuxrstudio/xrstudioguides/switchboard/README.md

 - If you get the error message `Operator already running cstat_project a9508bb6-992c-4268-9989-27c16639908b` make sure to close out the multi user server window.

-- If you get the error message `Node_0: Could not retrieve changelists for project.
-Are the Source Control Settings correctly configured?` This could happen because your worksapce names or file paths are incorrect in switchboard, double check these.
+- If you get the error message `Could not retrieve changelists for project.
+Are the Source Control Settings correctly configured?` This could happen because your worksapce names or file paths are incorrect in switchboard, first double check these.
+Second, this happens when P4 isn't getting the right credentials for the Unreal project directory you're in.
+Go to the Unreal project directory in Explorer and run the `setconfig.bat` application if you're using the LSUBaseTemplate, or use `p4 set`, or use a `.p4config` file to set your p4 environment variables such as P4USER and P4CLIENT.
 Also, you can try opening a command prompt and type `p4 login` followed by you username and password.

 - If for some reason the nDisplay node doesn't join the Multi User session and changes don't propogate in real-time between machines auto-join may have been disabled switchboard json config file.
 Unless you specified a custom location these are in `D:\Program Files\UE_5.0\Engine\Plugins\VirtualProduction\Switchboard\Source\Switchboard\configs`.
 Around line #125 change `"autojoin_mu_server": false` to `"autojoin_mu_server": true`.
 Alternatively, you can try loading and running a different Switchboard config that works and then go back to your original config and try it again.
 This also appears to help.